StanfordHCI/datavore/README.md

 # Datavore

-**Datavore** is a small, in-browser database engine written in JavaScript.
+**Datavore** is a small in-browser database engine written in JavaScript.
 Datavore enables you to perform fast aggregation queries within web-based analytics or visualization applications.
 Datavore consists of an in-memory column-oriented database implemented using standard JavaScript arrays.
 The